 Dybuster does not store any credit card information.
 If customers pay by credit card through the Dybuster web shop, then the entire credit card processing is handled by a certified service provider.

-The passwords are transmitted as salted MD5 hashes.
+The passwords are stored as PBKDF2 hashes.
 The customers can choose if the passwords should be stored by Dybuster in plain text or as hashes, too.
 The default is storing the passwords as hashes.

 It is industry standard not to save the plain passwords of users but to store a hash of the password that allows to verify a password without reproducing it.
 This means that neither Dybuster nor any of its distribution partners will know a user's password, but that Dybuster can verify that they are valid.
 It also means that a user will not be able to see the password he/she selected.
 The only way to obtain a password is through a password reset mechanism, which in turn will require either an e-mail address or the superior user to set a new password altogether.